mislav/poignant-guide/_posts/1900-01-02-konichiwa-ruby.md

 nemesis.
 You’ve met the Good Twin.
 You clicked.

-So whereas I should probably be pounding your teeth in with hype about Ruby and the tightly-knit cadre of pertinent ancronyms that accompany it everywhere (whetting the collective whistles of your bosses and their bosses’ bosses), instead I will just let you coast.
-I’ll let you freefall through some code, interjecting occassionally with my own heartfelt experiences.
+So whereas I should probably be pounding your teeth in with hype about Ruby and the tightly-knit cadre of pertinent acronyms that accompany it everywhere (whetting the collective whistles of your bosses and their bosses’ bosses), instead I will just let you coast.
+I’ll let you free-fall through some code, interjecting occasionally with my own heartfelt experiences.
 It’ll be quite easy, quite natural.

 I should offer you some sort of motivation, though.
 So, Smotchkkiss, I’m going